-Let’s suppose you are holding a huge amount of Bitcoin or other altcoin and you don’t want to risk losing them.
-That’s why you are extremely cautious and want to keep two hardware wallets that are an identical clone of each other.
+Let’s suppose you hold a huge amount of Bitcoin or other altcoins and you don’t want to risk losing them.
+That’s why you are extremely cautious and want to keep two hardware wallets that are identical clones.
 One wallet you want to keep in your office or home for accounting/safety purposes, and another wallet you want to keep handy with you at all times in case you need to make a quick transaction.

-I think this a smart way of handling your funds because you now have ease of access to many places – at home, in the office, or on the go.
+I think this is a smart way of handling your funds because you now have ease of access to many places – at home, in the office, or on the go.
 At the same time, since you have cloned your wallet, you also can use this second one as a backup in case the other one gets lost.

 How do you make a clone of your hardware wallet?
 Follow these steps:

 - Use your second device to configure the same seed key that you used when configuring your first device.

 - Set a PIN on your second device (the pin can be the same or different for both devices).

-Now you have cloned your wallet which will allow you to watch and sign any transaction from either device.
+Now you have cloned your wallet, allowing you to watch and sign any transaction from either device.

 3. To mitigate the risk of storing BTC, Ethereum-based tokens, and altcoins.

 This narrative is for all (newbies and advanced users).

-We all know that Bitcoin and Ethereum are leading the cryptocurrency market cap list, followed by numerous altcoins (over 800 of them).
+We all know that Bitcoin and Ethereum are leading the cryptocurrency market cap list, followed by numerous altcoins (over thousands of them).
 Each day Bitcoin, Ethereum, and other altcoins are becoming more precious, as is apparent from their rising market caps.

 At the time of this writing, the market caps are as follows: